tsoding/turd/README.md

 - Any line may have any amount of leading or trailing whitespaces.
 All of them are stripped off before processing any instructions.
 - Any empty line after stripping whitespace is ignored.
 - Any line that starts with `#` after stripping whitespaces is ignored.

+## Tape File Format

+Tape files (examples are located in the [./tapes/](./tapes/) folders) are the files that contain initial state of the Turing Machine tape.

+- A tape file consists of sequence of symbols separted by any amount of whitespace characters.
+- Each symbol is a sequence of non-space characeters that represents the symbol stored in the corresponding cell of the Machine's tape.